DaverCodes/regex-hex-value-matching/gist-template.md

 with no repeats this is quite easy to hash out, our regex is starting to tie itself together ([a-f0-9]{6})

 ### Character Classes

+The regular expression contains two character classes represented by \d and \w.
+The \d matches any digit from 0-9, and \w matches any word character which includes alphabets, digits, and underscores.

 ### The OR Operator